 ABC Analysis

-This pie chart shows an example of how the ABC analysis can assist in deciphering the value of each inventory item solely based on the value it provides to the company.
+This pie chart shows an example of how the ABC analysis can assist in deciphering the value of each inventory item based solely on the value it provides to the company.

 ABC analysis leverages the Pareto, or 80/20, principle and should reveal the 20% of your inventory that garners 80% of your profits.
 A company will want to focus on these items to increase sales and net profit margins.
 Inventory analysis may influence the choice of inventory control methods, whether just-in-time or just-in-case.